The First 10 Horror Films in Recorded History

-Directed by Georges Méliès, Le Manoir du diable (1896) is considered the first horror film ever made, and was deemed lost until a copy turned up at the New Zealand Film Archive in 1988.
-Its title has been translated to The House of the Devil, Manor of the Devil, The Haunted Castle, The Devil's Manor, and The Devil’s Castle.
+Directed by Georges Méliès, House of the Devil (1896) is considered the first horror film ever made, and was deemed lost until a copy turned up at the New Zealand Film Archive in 1988.
+Its title has also been translated to Manor of the Devil, The Haunted Castle, The Devil's Manor, and The Devil’s Castle.

 This series of sketches begins with a bat transforming into Mephistopheles, an agent of the Devil.
 With the help of his assistant, he conjures demonic entities from a cauldron, which then go on to prank two men who enter the castle.
 In the end, one of the men uses a crucifix to make Mephistopheles disappear.